SamotsvetyForecasting/optimal-scoring/2-amplified-oracle/amplify-oracle.md

 This scheme has the advantage that forecasters can be rewarded speedily for questions which either have no objective resolution or happen far in the future.
 In addition, if the trusted authority has long horizons, it can be rewarded when the question resolves in the future, or according to the best guess of a future forecasting system.

-[^1]: Samotsvety is Russian for "semi-precious stones".
-It is also the name of a forecasting team in which the authors are involved.

 # Description of the method

 In the interest of brevity, we shall outline our method by means of an example, and the example shall be the question "Will the People's Republic of China have annexed at least half of Taiwan by 2050?", as operationalized by [Metaculus](https://www.metaculus.com/questions/5320/chinese-annexation-of-most-of-taiwan-by-2050/).
 Alas, this method requires a cluster or questions, so the reader should picture a cluster of questions similar to that one.

-## Samotsvety determines a rough prior of all questios, in order to reduce potential reward.
+## The oracle determines a rough prior of all questios, in order to reduce potential reward.

 Taiwan has been independent of mainland China since the 25th of October 1945, i.e., 76 years into the past.
 Per Laplace's law, the chances that this will change by 2050 is $1-(1-\frac{1}{(2021-1945)+2})^{2050-2021} \approx 31\%$.
 Lets take this $32\%$ as 's initial probability.
 Note that per the [reference class problem](https://en.wikipedia.org/wiki/Reference_class_problem), other reference classes might have been chosen, so the point of this prior is not to be definitive, but rather to provide a starting point less arbitrary than 50\% from which forecaster reward might be computed in the next steps.
 In the case of a patron aiming to learn from sponsoring a forecasting tournament, the prior might represent the patron's initial probability.

-## Forecasters attempt to foresee Samotsvety's future forecast.
+## Forecasters attempt to foresee the oracle's future forecast.

 Forecasters spend some effort trying to come up with forecasts which beat the prior.
 If they are rewarded in proportion to how much they beat this prior, as outlined in [Paying for bits](), they have an incentive to collaborate.

 [^bits]: Though this proposal can also be trivially adapted for use with other scoring rules.

-## Samotsvety predicts on a randomly chosen number of questions
+## The oracle predicts on a randomly chosen number of questions

-Samotsvety chooses some questions at random, and produces a forecast for these questions.
+The oracle chooses some questions at random, and produces a forecast for these questions.

-## Forecasters are rewarded or punished ccording to how much their probability moves from the prior to Samotsvety's forecast.
+## Forecasters are rewarded or punished ccording to how much their probability moves from the prior to the oracle forecast.

-As outlined in [Paying for bits]()[^bits], forecasters end up with a positive balance, if they have moved the probability from the prior towards Samotsvety's forecast.
+As outlined in [Paying for bits]()[^bits], forecasters end up with a positive balance, if they have moved the probability from the prior towards the oracle's forecast.
 But if they moved the probability in the opposite direction, they end up with a negative balance.

 In this case, forecasters should be rewarded in proportion to the number of questions which resolve.
-For instance, if Samotsvety only looks at one in ten questions, reward or punishment is multiplied by 10.
+For instance, if the oracle only looks at one in ten questions, reward or punishment is multiplied by 10.

 Within the prediction market conceptualization, the maximum price of a share would be $10 rather than $1.
 But since shares only have a 10% chance of paying out, their price doesn't exceed $1.

-## Optionally, after a time, reality is observed, and Samotsvety itself is paid or punished in proportion to their accuracy.
+## Optionally, after a time, reality is observed, and the oracle itself is paid or punished in proportion to their accuracy.

-This requires Samotsvety to have relatively long time horizons.
+This requires the oracle to have relatively long time horizons.

 # Discussion of the method